boobo94/boobo94.github.io/_posts/2021/04/2021-04-26-vscode-extensions.md

 ### <a href="https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client" target="_blank">Thunder Client for VS Code</a>

-<a href="https://www.thunderclient.io/" target="_blank">Thunder Client</a> is Hand-crafted lightweight Rest Client for Testing APIs. <a href="https://github.com/rangav/thunder-client-support" target="_blank">The official documentation</a> explains all the features and limitations.
+Thunder Client is Hand-crafted lightweight Rest Client for Testing APIs. <a href="https://github.com/rangav/thunder-client-support" target="_blank">The official documentation</a> explains all the features and limitations.

 Install: